FrancescoSaverioZuppichini/detector/README.md

 - Quick but meaningfull hyperparams exploration
 - Train on something big, e.g. Object365 or the Florence dataset (it's not out there, I've written to them but no reply)
 - Everything (even the preprocessing part) must be exportable to onnx
-- Provide developer friendly solution, such as docker files
+- Provide developer friendly solution, such as docker filesgit

 ### Papers & Resources